datahub-project/datahub/docs/automations/ai-term-suggestion.md

 :::

-The AI Glossary Term Suggestions automation uses LLMs to suggest Glossary Terms for tables and columns in your data.
+The AI Glossary Term Suggestion automation uses LLMs to suggest [Glossary Terms](../glossary/business-glossary.md) for tables and columns in your data.

 This is useful for improving coverage of glossary terms across your organization, which is important for compliance and governance efforts.